 But don't worry, President Obama is flying back.

-He's a take charge guy.
+He's a take-charge guy.

 When the going gets tough, the tough cut short their vacations in Hawaii.

-So he's flying back in tonight.
+So he's flying back in tonight as the fiscal cliff looms.

 We're only five days away from the fiscal cliff.

-Anyway, he has uh he's flying back in.
+Anyway, he's flying back in.

-Um amazing, very moving, uh incredible.
+Amazing, very moving, incredible.

-What a what a beautiful eulogy.
+What a beautiful eulogy.

-It's it's terrific.
+It's terrific.

-So he talked he talked about how he gave this long riff on uh talking about his summer vacation when he was eleven years old and it was the first time he'd been to motels and he was fascinated by the Coke dispenser in the motel and all the rest of the thing.
+It was the first time he'd been to motels and he was fascinated by the Coke dispenser in the motel and all the rest of the thing.

 So you talk about that when he was doing the Berlin Wall too.